biareiam/The-House-of-Books/README.md

 **Default Image if none added**
 - In the event that a product is added without an image, a default image will be added.
 It is unlikely to happen due to the form validation, but just in case, a backup image was set.

-**Unauthorised Attempts**
+**Unauthorized Attempts**
 - An error is launched if a user attempts to visit a part of the site which they should not have access to.

 **@login_required**
 - @login_required decorator added to restrict access to certain pages.
   - If a logged-out user tries to access a restricted page, they will be redirected to the login page.
-  - Only authorised users may perform certain actions, such as add, edit, delete books.
+  - Only authorized users may perform certain actions, such as add, edit, delete books.

 **Bag**
 - Validation was put into place to ensure a minimum of 0 product and maximum of 99 products is added to the bag.